Free shipping on orders over $99

 Frequently Asked Questions

-Q: How quickly does ivermectin work after taking it?
+Q: How quickly does ivermectin work to kill parasites?

-A: Ivermectin begins working within hours of administration, with peak blood levels reached within 4 hours.
-However, the time to notice symptom improvement varies by condition.
-For scabies, itching may persist for 1-2 weeks after treatment as the body clears dead mites and allergic reactions resolve.
-For intestinal parasites, symptoms typically improve within several days to a week.
-Multiple doses may be needed for complete parasite eradication.
+A: Ivermectin begins working within hours of administration, with peak blood levels reached in about 4 hours.
+However, the time until symptom improvement varies by infection type.
+For intestinal parasites, symptoms may improve within days, though complete clearance takes 1-2 weeks.
+For scabies, itching often persists for 2-4 weeks after successful treatment as the body clears dead mites and heals skin inflammation.

-Q: What should I do if I miss a dose of ivermectin?
+Q: What should I do if I miss a dose of ivermectin in a multi-dose regimen?

-Q: Are there any dietary restrictions while taking ivermectin?
+Q: Are there long-term health effects from taking ivermectin?

 Conclusion